jparyani/mediagoblin/docs/source/siteadmin/relnotes.rst

 0.3.1
 =====

-As usual in this release you should be sure to run `bin/gmg dbupdate` to upgrade the database to the latest schema.
-There are not major changes other than this that you need to do to make your present MediaGoblin instance continue to work.
+**Do this to upgrade**

+1. Make sure to run ``bin/gmg dbuptdate`` after upgrading.

-However, MediaGoblin now also includes theming support, which you can read about in the section :ref:`_theming_chapter`.
-If you set up your server config with an older version of mediagoblin and the mediagoblin docs, it's possible you don't have the "theme static files" alias, so double check to make sure that section is there if you are having problems.
+2. If you set up your server config with an older version of mediagoblin and the mediagoblin docs, it's possible you don't have the "theme static files" alias, so double check to make sure that section is there if you are having problems.

+**New features**

+* **theming support**

+  MediaGoblin now also includes theming support, which you can read about in the section :ref:`theming-chapter`.

+* **flatpages**

+  MediaGoblin has a flatpages plugin allowing you to add pages that are aren't media-related like "About this site...", "Terms of service...", etc.

+  See :ref:`core-plugin-section` for plugin documentation

 0.3.0